nucleos/NucleosDompdfBundle/README.md

 ### Events

-The dompdf wrapper dispatches events to convenient get the inner dompdf instance when creating the pdf.
+The dompdf wrapper dispatches events to conveniently get the inner dompdf instance when creating the PDF.
-- `dompdf.output` is dispatched in getPdf
+- `dompdf.output` is dispatched in `getPdf()`
-- `dompdf.stream` is dispatched in streamHtml
+- `dompdf.stream` is dispatched in `streamHtml()`

 See [Symfony event dispatcher documentation](https://symfony.com/doc/current/event_dispatcher.html) for more info.